-- Providers should take reasonable steps to ensure that appropriate age verification processes are in place and that adult chat (i.e. that which could be defined as 'sexual entertainment') does not occur in non-adult chat platforms. - Prior to incurring any text-based charge, consumers should be made aware of how the service mechanic works, what to expect in terms of the exchange of messages and the total cost for each message, including any charges for initiating the chat exchange.
-Consumers of a voice-based service should be provided with as much of this information as practical prior to calling, and where that is not practical the information should be provided promptly upon connection. - Spend reminders should be sent to consumers once they have incurred a charge of £8.52 plus VAT, and at every charge of £8.52 plus VAT thereafter. - Promotional material should be clear about whom the consumer will be exchanging messages with (i.e. service operators, or other consumers of the service).
+- Providers should take reasonable steps to ensure that appropriate age verification processes are in place and that adult chat (i.e. that which could be defined as 'sexual entertainment') does not occur in non-adult chat platforms. - Prior to incurring a charge, consumers should be made aware of how the service mechanic works, what to expect in terms of the exchange of messages and the total cost for each message, including any charges for initiating the chat exchange. - Spend reminders should be sent to consumers once they have incurred a charge of £8.52 plus VAT, and at every charge of £8.52 plus VAT thereafter. - Promotional material should be clear about whom the consumer will be exchanging messages with (i.e. service operators, or other consumers of the service).